Cesare Battisti (militant): Arrest and asylum in Brazil

 Battisti was arrested in Rio de Janeiro on 18 March 2007 by Brazilian and French police officers.
 Later, the Brazilian Minister of Justice Tarso Genro granted him the status of political refugee, in a controversial decision that was much criticized in Italy, even in Brazil and the international press.
 On 5 February 2009, the European Parliament adopted a resolution in support of Italy and held a minute of silence in memory to Battisti's victims.
 On 18 November 2009, the Brazilian Supreme Court considered the refugee status illegal and allowed for extradition, but also stated that the Brazilian constitution gives the president personal powers to deny the extradition if he chooses to, effectively putting the final decision in the hands of Brazilian President Luiz Inácio Lula da Silva.
 On 31 December 2010, on Lula's last effective day as president, the decision not to allow extradition was officially announced.

 Battisti was released on 9 June 2011 from prison after the Brazilian Constitutional Court denied Italy's request to extradite him.
 Italy planned to appeal to the International Court of Justice in The Hague.
-In March 2015 a federal judge ruled null and void the decision to grant him a permanency visa as it would conflict with Brazilian law, ordering his deportation.
+In March 2015, a federal judge ruled null and void the decision to grant him a permanency visa as it would conflict with Brazilian law, ordering his deportation.
 On 14 September, the sixth section of the Regional Federal Courts of the First Region (seated in Brasília) declared the deportation of Battisti illegal.
 In December 2018, Brazilian President Michel Temer signed the order to extradite Battisti after the Brazilian Supreme Court ordered his arrest.
 He fled justice after this and escaped to Bolivia, where he was finally arrested on 12 January 2019.
 He was extradited to Italy the day after, where he is currently serving a sentence of life imprisonment.

 After Brazil granted him refugee status through a decision of its Minister of Justice Tarso Genro.
 Battisti's request for asylum was first denied by the National Committee for Refugees, in a decision taken by simple majority.
-His defense appealed to the Minister of Justice, who granted him in January 2009 refugee status, a decision which divided Brazilian public opinion.
+His defence appealed to the Minister of Justice, who granted him refugee status in January 2009, a decision which divided Brazilian public opinion.